 The fund's compliance with the SEC's rule applicable to the fund's use of derivatives may limit the ability of the fund to use derivatives as part of its investment strategy.
 The rule requires that a fund that uses derivatives in more than a limited manner, which is currently the case for the fund, adopt a derivatives risk management program, appoint a derivatives risk manager and comply with an outer limit on leverage based on value at risk, or "VaR".
 VaR is an estimate of an instrument's or portfolio's potential losses over a given time horizon (i.e., 20 trading days) and at a specified confidence level (i.e., 99%).
 VaR will not provide, and is not intended to provide, an estimate of an instrument's or portfolio's maximum potential loss amount.
 For example, a VaR of 5% with a specified confidence level of 99% would mean that a VaR model estimates that 99% of the time a fund would not be expected to lose more than 5% of its total assets over the given time period.
-However, 1% of the time, the fund would be expected to lose more than 5% of its total assets one rether of the extent of this potential loss.
-The derivatives rule may not be effective in limiting the fund's risk of loss, as measurements of VaR rely on historical data and may not accurately measure the degree of risk reflected in the fund's derivatives or other investments.
+However, 1% of the time, the fund would be expected to lose more than 5% of its total assets, and in such a scenario the VaR model does not provide an estimate of the extent of this potential loss.
+The derivatives rule may not be effective in limiting the fund's risk of loss, as measurements of VAR rely on historical data and may not accurately measure the degree of risk reflected in the fund's derivatives or other investments.
 A fund is generally required to satisfy the rule's outer limit on leverage by limiting the fund's VaR to 200% of the VaR of a designated reference portfolio that does not utilize derivatives each business day.
-If a fund does not have an appropriate designated reference portfolio in light of the fund's investments, investment objectives and strategy, a fund must satisfy the rule's outer limit on leverage by limiting the fund's VaR to 20% of the value of the fund's net assets each business day.
+If a fund does not have an appropriate designated reference portfolio in light of the fund's investment, investment objectives and strategy, a fund must satisfy the rule's outer limit on leverage by limiting the fund's vaR to 20% of the var of a assets each business day.